-Our audit was conducted for the purpose of forming opinions on the basic financial statements as a whole.
-The accompanying other information listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
+The other information as listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.

-Houston, Texas
+Houston, Texas February 7, 2019